Ground Ivy | The Vine Spreading Through Medieval Monastic Gardens

 Gardening Advice

-Prefers bright shade to partial shade.
-In strong direct sunlight, the leaves may suffer from scorching.
+Prefers bright to partial shade.
+Avoid harsh direct sunlight, which may cause leaf burn.

 Watering

-For plants in the ground, rainfall is usually sufficient.
-For potted plants, water when the soil surface is dry, avoiding overwatering.
+In the ground, rainfall is usually sufficient.
+In pots, water moderately when the soil surface dries.
+Avoid overwatering.

 Soil